saraparveen26/NFL-Dashboard/README.md

 ![Interactive Teams Venue Map](data/Images/Image5.PNG)

-- The Teams and Athletes dasboards have visualizations created using [D3](https://d3js.org/) and [Highcharts](https://www.highcharts.com/). **Highcharts** is a new JS library which was not covered during class.
+- The Teams and Athletes dashboards have visualizations created using [D3](https://d3js.org/) and [Highcharts](https://www.highcharts.com/). **Highcharts** is a new JS library which was not covered during class.

 Following are some screenshots of the **Teams dashboard**: